-Now, after going through all of these metrics and recommendations, Company X may wonder why use only unique visitors and not total visitors (unique and returning).
+For a more detailed analysis, it is better to use funnels to visualize user journeys.
+Now, after going through all of these metrics and recommendations, Company X may wonder why use only unique visitors (unique and returning) and not total visitors?

-Of all first time visitors to an ecommerce site, 99% won’t make a purchase.
+Of all the first time visitors to an eCommerce site, most won’t make a purchase.
 The typical buying cycle involves a visitor first visiting your site to check out the products, leaving to compare prices elsewhere, consulting a few friends, reading reviews and eventually a trip back to your site for the purchase (if at all a purchase decision is made).
 There could be even more steps involved here.

 Using total visitors bloats up your metric denominator considerably, resulting in small figures and giving you less credit than you otherwise deserve.

 This is not to say it’s a bad practice, just sub-optimal.
 (In fact, if for some reason, you are getting many orders from repeat buyers it might even make sense to use total visitors instead of unique visitors.)

 Using ‘unique visitors’, on the other hand, paints a real-world picture of what’s happening with your users, who are, of course, unique.

 Surely you track some metric(s) that help increase your brand’s conversion rate!
 But, it is more important to follow-up on tracking by enabling your teams to experiment fast and track the effect of your experimentation on business metrics.

 Average Order Value is the average amount of revenue your business earns from all the checkout orders.